 When are labels changing?

 The new labelling rules took effect from 31 August 2016.
-There is a four year transition period to allow medicine manufacturers time to update their labels and to sell their existing stock.
-This means that after 31 August 2016 you may start seeing updated medicine labels, but you could still see older labels as well.
+There is a four year transition period to allow medicine manufacturers time to update their labels.
+This means that since 31 August 2016 you may have seen updated medicine labels, but you still see older labels as well.
 During the transition period both versions are acceptable - manufacturers need to meet either the old or the new rules.

 Dave has a cold

 On his way home, Dave buys some cold medicine at the supermarket.
 He has a headache so when he gets home he takes his usual pain relief medicine.

 Before bed, he wants to take his cold medicine, but when he looks at the label he recognises that one of the active ingredients is the same as in his usual pain relief.
 He then checks the critical health information panel on the back of both medicine packs.